-In this work, we intentionally include the adjective modifier relation.
-When speaking of the selectional preference, most previous work focus only on verbal predicates.
-However, in the grammatical relation of adjective modifier, the modifier can also be considered as a predicate, and the modifyees are mostly also nouns.
-Therefore, we also aim to apply our approach on the amod relation, and see if the method also effectively captures adjective metaphors.
-We considered the relations with negative SA values as "SA outliers", and thus labeled the sentences containing "SA outliers" as metaphors.
+In this work, we intentionally include the adjective modifier (amod) relation.
+When speak-ing of the selectional preference, most previous works have focused only on verbal predicates.
+Nevertheless, in the grammatical relation of adjective modifier, the modifier can also be considered as a predicate and the words being modified are mostly also nouns.
+Therefore, we also apply our approach on the amod relation and see if the method effectively captures adjective metaphors as well.

+We considered the relations with negative SA values as "SA outliers," and we labeled the sentences containing "SA outliers" as metaphors.

-5.3 Step 3: Selectional preference strength filter
+5.3 Step 3: Selectional Preference Strength Filter

-As mentioned in the Section 4.3, selectional preference strength of a predicate is defined as the K-L divergence between the prior and the posterior of noun clusters.
-For the predicates with strong preference, e.g., "filmmake", it significantly affect the posterior probability distribution of noun clusters.
-In the case of the direct object of "filmmake", the probability of "mov-ie/film" noun class is hugely increased.
-On the other hand, some light verb, e.g., "get", "put", "take", have quite weak preferences toward their direct object or subject.
+As mentioned in Section 4.3, the selectional preference strength of a predicate is defined as the K-L divergence between the prior and the posterior of noun clusters.
+For the predicates with strong preference, e.g., "filmmake," it significantly affects the posterior probability distribution of noun clusters.
+In the case of the direct object of "film-make," the probability of the "movie/film" noun class is increased considerably.
+On the other hand, some "light verbs," e.g., "get," "put," or "take," have quite weak preferences toward their direct object or subject.

-The idea of selectional preference filter is first proposed by (Shutova, et al., 2010), which suggests that the predicates with less strong selectional preference would barely "violates" their own weak preference.
-Therefore, if we filter out the predicates with weak selectional preference, the false positives of metaphor detection will be reduced, and the precision will significantly increase.
-In our framework, we apply this filter as the final step.
-Note that due to the lack of training and developing data, we just set the same threshold, which is 1.32, as suggested as that in (Shutova, et al., 2010).
+The idea of selectional preference strength filtering was first proposed by Shutova et al. (2010) and suggests that the predicates with less strong selectional preference would rarely "violate" their own weak preference.
+Therefore, if we filter out the predicates with weak se-lectional preference, the false positives of metaphor detection will be reduced, and the preci-sion will increase significantly.
+In our framework, we apply this filtering method as the final step.
+Note that, due to the lack of a training and development data set, we just set the same threshold, which is 1.32, as suggested in Shutova et al. (2010).

-6 Topic Model Analysis
+6. Topic Model Analysis

 We use LDA to model the topical distribution of words and documents of corpora, and we want to observe the changes of selectional preferences among various topics.
-The steps are as follows,
+The steps are as follows.

 - 1. We train an LDA topic model with k various topics based on the whole input data set, i.e., social media corpus. - 2.
 For each document d in the input data set, we assign d to its favorite topic.
-Namely, we partition the corpus into k document collections based on topics. - 3.
-Run the 3-step process mentioned in the Section 5 on the whole data set, and also on the k different document collections, respectively. - 4.
+Namely, we partition the corpus into k document collections, based on topics. - 3.
+Run the 3-step process mentioned in Section 5 on the whole data set and on the k different document collections. - 4.
 Compare the SA outlier detection results among the data with and without topic modeling.

-The underlying hypothesis in this comparison is that the selectional preference would increase for certain predicates in certain topics, and thus the outlier of SA values would be further emphasized.
+The underlying hypothesis in this comparison is that the selectional preference would increase for certain predicates in certain topics; thus, the outlier of SA values would be further emphasized.
 In that case, the metaphor detection technique could be improved.

-7 Experiment
+7. Experiment